Blog

 Using the AIDA Framework for Content Strategy

-How Maintouch Automates AIDA-Driven Content Creation at Scale
+How Maintouch Handles Content Creation at Scale

-We built Maintouch to run AIDA across your content operation.
+I built Maintouch to run AIDA across your content operation.

 Action happens through intelligent internal linking and CTA placement based on Search Console data.